rdlauer/articles/nativescript/firebase-mlkit/post.md

 	    });
 	}

 > A keen eye will notice that we are using [Firebase Crashlytics](https://firebase.google.com/docs/crashlytics/) for error logging as well.
-Read more about [using Crashlytics with NativeScript](NEED LINK).
+Crashlytics is also supported in the [NativeScript Firebase plugin](https://github.com/EddyVerbruggen/nativescript-plugin-firebase/blob/master/docs/CRASHREPORTING.md).

 As previously noted, ML Kit allows us to use on-device or cloud-based text recognition.
 In this example we are using `recognizeTextCloud`, but you can swap in `recognizeTextOnDevice` as well.
 You can even use NativeScript's [connectivity module](https://docs.nativescript.org/ns-framework-modules/connectivity) to determine whether or not your user is online, and thus use the appropriate ML Kit text recognition API: